Sign in →

 This analysis targets single and multi-exon deletions/duplications; however, in some instances, single exon resolution cannot be achieved due to isolated reduction in sequence coverage or inherent genomic complexity.
 Balanced structural rearrangements (such as translocations and inversions) may not be detected.

-This test is not designed to detect low levels of mosaicism or to differentiate between somatic and germline variants.
+This test is not designed to detect low levels of mosaicism or to differentiate between somatic mutations and germline variants.
 If there is a possibility that any detected variant is somatic, additional testing may be necessary to clarify the significance of results.

-If the patient has had an allogeneic hematopoietic stem cell transplant or a recent non-leukoreduced blood transfusion, results may be inaccurate due to the presence of donor DNA.
+If the patient has had an allogeneic hematopoietic stem cell transplant or a recent non-leukocyte reduced blood transfusion, results may be inaccurate due to the presence of donor DNA.
 Call Mayo Clinic Laboratories for instructions for testing patients who have received a bone marrow transplant.

 Reclassification of Variants:

 Currently, it is not standard practice for the laboratory to systematically review previously classified variants on a regular basis.
-The laboratory encourages health care providers to contact the laboratory at any time to learn how the classification of a particular variant may have changed over time.
+The laboratory encourages healthcare professionals to contact the laboratory at any time to learn how the classification of a particular variant may have changed over time.
 Due to broadening genetic knowledge, it is possible that the laboratory may discover new information of relevance to the patient.
 Should that occur, the laboratory may issue an amended report.

 Variant Evaluation:

-Evaluation and categorization of variants are performed using published American College of Medical Genetics and Genomics and the Association for Molecular Pathology recommendations as a guideline.(1) Other gene-specific guidelines may also be considered.
+Evaluation and categorization of variants are performed using published American College of Medical Genetics and Genomics and the Association for Molecular Pathology recommendations as a guideline.(6) Other gene-specific guidelines may also be considered.
 Variants are classified based on known, predicted, or possible pathogenicity and reported with interpretive comments detailing their potential or known significance.
 Variants classified as benign or likely benign are not reported.

 Multiple in silico evaluation tools may be used to assist in the interpretation of these results.
 The accuracy of predictions made by in silico evaluation tools is highly dependent upon the data available for a given gene, and periodic updates to these tools may cause predictions to change over time.
 Results from in silico evaluation tools should be interpreted with caution and professional clinical judgment.